-Toronto is the vibrant, multicultural, and welcoming city on Lake Ontario’s shore that Peter Ustinov once described as “New York City run by the Swiss.”
+Toronto is a vibrant, multicultural, and welcoming city on Lake Ontario’s shore that Peter Ustinov once described as “New York City run by the Swiss.”

 Arriving in Toronto

 Toronto’s Pearson International Airport is the second busiest international gateway in North America.
 Flights from Star Alliance carriers and Emirates land at T1, while SkyTeam, OneWorld, and other airlines use T3.
-International visitors will require either a visa or an electronic travel authorization (eTA), and www.canada.ca can advise on which and how to apply.
+International visitors will require either a visa or an electronic travel authorization (eTA), and canada.ca can offer tips on how to apply.
 If you arrive at T3, customs can be speeded up by using a Primary Inspection Kiosk to scan your documents.
 Downloading an eDeclaration app in advance will further reduce time at this point.

 Traveling to the city